-Multiple efficient project management frameworks and methodologies have been introduced over the years to ensure effective team management and collaboration in a workplace.
+Multiple efficient project management frameworks and methodologies have been introduced over the years to ensure effective team management and collaboration in the workplace.

 Beginning from the Waterfall model, today multiple approaches are used by software development teams all over the world for more streamlined work with more control of the project flow and deliverables.

 Numerous factors need to be considered before selecting the optimum approach for a team and subsequently a project.
-However, the growth of these approaches has also rendered confusions among the masses regarding the in-depth detail for a certain approach, the circumstances that call for its adoption and the pros and cons that come with these approaches.
+However, the growth of these approaches has also rendered confusion among the masses regarding the in-depth detail of a certain approach.
+The circumstances that call for its adoption and the pros and cons that come with these approaches.

-In this article, we attempt to clarify the basic concepts behind Scrum, Kanban, Agile and Waterfall.
-Usually, professionals new to project management may find it confusing to clarify their concepts regarding these methods.
+In this article, we attempt to clarify the basic concepts behind Scrum, Kanban, Agile, and Waterfall.
+Usually, professionals, who are new to project management, may find it confusing to clarify their concepts regarding these methods.

-Each element holding its own set of unique why’s and how’s, here is our attempt to shed light on what these terms actually mean and what sets them apart.
+Each element holds its own set of unique why’s and hows, here is our attempt to shed light on what these terms actually mean and what sets them apart.

 Comparing Scrum vs Agile is equivalent to comparing apple to fruit.
 One is a sub-category of the other.
 Scrum is one of the Agile frameworks that have taken multiple industries by storm in the last few years.

-Initially assumed to be used by software project management teams, Scrum is designed and developed in a way that it can cater to multiple areas of work including software development, education, healthcare and a lot more.
+Initially assumed to be used by software project management teams, Scrum is designed and developed in a way that can cater to multiple areas of work including software development, education, healthcare, and a lot more.

 The concept behind Scrum is the alignment of the team and breaking down work in such a way as to maximize efficiency and reduce bottlenecks all the while moving progressively towards project completion and customer satisfaction.

-This involves making sure everyone is in sync with the project deliverables and fully understand the milestones to be accomplished.
+This involves making sure everyone is in sync with the project deliverables and fully understands the milestones to be accomplished.

 Encouraging customer involvement at every stage, Scrum helps set the project timeline in the form of Sprints and Daily Scrums.
 The Sprint portrays the interval or time period for monitoring the completion of a defined set of tasks by the Product Owner in the form of a Product Backlog.